 Apart from the above, the applicant has to submit the following documents/ details/declarations in support of registration.

-- Details of all the directors along with name, address, proof of identity, proof of address, contact no and email ID.
+- Details of all the directors along with the name, address, proof of identity, proof of address, contact no and email ID.

 - Copy of Memorandum and Articles of Association/Constitution Document of the applicant.
 Please ensure that the main objects permit the applicant to carry on the activity of venture capital.